open-sauced/docs/docs/community/insights.md

 ## How to use Insights
 ### Contributors
-- Track your contributions and the impact you're making;
+- Track your contributions and the impact you're making.
-- Find new projects to contribute to;
+- Find new projects to contribute to.
 - Discover other contributors to collaborate with.

 ### Maintainers
-- Track the health of your project;
+- Track the health of your project.
-- Identify contributors who are making an impact;
+- Identify contributors who are making an impact.
 - Find new contributors to support your project.